Junichi Tazawa: Saitama Musashi Heat Bears

 On July 20, 2020, Tazawa signed with the Saitama Musashi Heat Bears of the Baseball Challenge League.

 Wei Chuan Dragons

 On December 26, 2020, Tazawa signed with Taiwan's Wei Chuan Dragons of the Chinese Professional Baseball League for the 2021 season.
 On March 17, 2021, Tazawa made his CPBL debut.

 Tazawa appeared in 58 CPBL games during the season.
 As the Dragons' Closing Pitcher, he earned 30 saves and an ERA of 3.56.
 He was not re-signed for the 2022 season and became a free agent.

 Generales de Durango

 On May 4, 2022, Tazawa signed with the Generales de Durango of the Mexican League.
-He was released on June 24, 2022.
+He was released on June 23.
+In 13 games 12.2 innings of relief he struggled horribly going 2-1 with a 12.08 ERA with 11 strikeouts and 3 saves.

 ENEOS

 On September 7, 2022, Tazawa signed with ENEOS, a team in the semi-pro Japanese Industrial League where he once played.
 After graduating from high school, Tazawa led ENEOS to the 2008 Intercity Baseball Championship, and won the MVP Hashido Award.
 While playing in Boston, Tazawa had used his ties to ENEOS to help the Red Sox cash in on a sponsorship deal with the Japanese motor oil company.